Sorry, you need to enable JavaScript to visit this website.

 Statistics for higher education attainment

-Based on statistics from previous years, the rate of students enrolled in higher education has remained the same over the years.
-The above report shows the number of students enrolled in higher education each year, including state-funded and fee-paying programmes as well as students participating in the supplementary entrance procedure.
+Based on statistics from previous years, the rate of students enrolled in higher education was stagnating over the years, but in 2023, it was highest since 2013, due to the above-mentioned changes.
+The above report shows the number of students enrolled in higher education each year, including state-funded and fee-paying programmes, as well as students participating in the supplementary entrance procedure.

 General government expenditure on education as a proportion of the GDP